wimlds/berlin-tdd-workshop/workshop.md

 # -> Back to the data - EDA - Exercise 1

-- disclaimer, the purpose of this is not to do eda or be correct about or eda :D
+- disclaimer, the purpose of this is not to do EDA or be correct about our EDA :D
 - checking some data assumptions, open the [EDA](EDA.ipynb) notebook
 - first data transformation method, it works in notebook but has error..
 - comment out the skip test, run test.. (test will fail)